cjongeward/animation_engine/2-Diffuse_Lighting/README.md

 # 2 Diffuse lighting

+## Description:
+The last exercise gave me a bright red circle.
+I know that it’s really a red sphere floating 4 units away from the camera, but everyone else just thinks it’s a red circle.
+I need to add some lighting to the scene and shading to the sphere so that it actually looks like a sphere.

+I will apply three different types of lighting over the next two projects, ambient lighting, diffuse lighting, and specular lighting.
+* ambient lighting is used to illuminate a surface that is not exposed to any direct lighting.
+In the real world, light repeatedly bounces off surfaces and molecules in the atmosphere and whatnot to indirectly illuminate surfaces.
+I will approximate that lighting by simply illuminating every surface in the scene with a low level of light.
+There are techniques to make ambient lighting more realistic and I’ll expand on this later.
+* Diffuse shading and specular shading both describe how light reflects from a surface, but they represent opposite ends of the shininess spectrum.
+So any light reflecting from a surface lies somewhere between fully diffuse and fully specular.
+Fully diffuse reflection means the light is reflected evenly in every direction in the hemisphere of the incident light.
+This creates a color that appears flat and chalky.
+Fully specular reflection means that the light source will reflect off the surface in one direction.
+This would create the appearance of a mirror.
+I’ll implement fully diffuse reflection in this project and then add a specular component in the next project.

 ## Goals:
 * apply ambient lighting to the entire sphere.
 * light the sphere from the side and apply a diffuse shading equation.